-By submitting a Proposal with portions designated as “Confidential” or “Proprietary” i.e. redacted, a Bidder represents that it has a good faith belief that such portions are exempt from disclosure under the CPRA and agrees to reimburse the Consortium for, and to indemnify, defend and hold harmless the Consortium, its board members, officers, employees and agents from, any and all claims, damages, losses, liabilities, suits, judgments, fines, penalties, costs and expenses, including without limitation, attorneys’ fees, expenses and court costs of any nature arising from any action under the CPRA in which the Consortium is named as a party.
+By submitting a Proposal with portions designated as “Confidential” or “Proprietary” i.e. redacted, a Bidder represents that it has a good faith belief that such portions are exempt from public disclosure and agrees to reimburse the Consortium for, and to indemnify, defend and hold harmless the Consortium, its Board members, officers, employees and agents from, any and all claims, damages, losses, liabilities, suits, judgments, fines, penalties, costs and expenses, including without limitation, attorneys’ fees, expenses and court costs of any nature arising from any action relating to the public disclosure of Bidders’ Proposals.

 Debarment and Suspension